palewire/first-django-admin/docs/index.rst

 .. note::

     Run the ``ls`` command (``dir`` on Windows), which lists the files in your current location.
 Wonder what all those weird files are in your new directory?
-We'll only need a couple for this tutorial, but you can read about all of them in the `official Django documentation <https://docs.djangoproject.com/en/1.7/intro/tutorial01/#creating-a-project>`_.
+We'll only need a couple for this tutorial, but you can read about all of them in the `official Django documentation <https://docs.djangoproject.com/en/1.10/intro/tutorial01/#creating-a-project>`_.

-There is a lot of `configuration <https://docs.djangoproject.com/en/1.7/intro/tutorial01/#database-setup>`_ that could be done at this point, but we're going to advance with all of the Django defaults in place.
+There is a lot of `configuration <https://docs.djangoproject.com/en/1.10/intro/tutorial02/#database-setup>`_ that could be done at this point, but we're going to advance with all of the Django defaults in place.

-The first step is creating your database, which will appear as new `SQLLite <https://en.wikipedia.org/wiki/SQLite>`_ file named ``db.sqlite3``.
+The first step is creating your database, which will appear as a new `SQLite <https://en.wikipedia.org/wiki/SQLite>`_ file named ``db.sqlite3``.

+To do that, we will start using the ``manage.py` file created by ``startproject``.
+It is a utility belt we can use to make Django a wide range of things.
+The command we want now, ``migrate``, can create database tables.

 .. code-block:: bash